-Although it isn’t as dexterous as the fingers or as customisable as dildos and vibrators, the feeling of being penetrated by something ‘natural’ explains its draw.
+Although it isn't as nimble as the fingers or as customisable as dildos and vibrators, the feeling of being penetrated by something 'natural' explains its draw.

 When aroused, a penis often seems like it has a life of its own.
 A woman cannot control it.

-By this logic, it would suggest that penetration through the use of the penis is actually rather important.
+By this logic, it would suggest that penetration through the use of the penis is actually rather significant.

 It doesn't seem fair to point at penises and accuse them as being at fault for being unable to provide suitable pleasure because of their size.

 Just as penises come in different shapes and sizes, so do vaginas.

 It stands to logic then that women with bigger vaginas will enjoy smaller penises less and, conversely, those with smaller vaginas will find bigger penises uncomfortable.

 As men, it's easy to feel the pressure to increase your penis size with all of the attention this topic receives in the media.

 However, many women also feel pressure to have a tight vagina.